 Congratulations on being offered admission to the University of Toronto's Faculty of Arts & Science!

 You probably have many questions about choosing courses, living in residence, or transitioning to university.
-Living far from campus can make figuring things out seem more overwhelming.
-But this site is designed to help you figure out the answers to your questions.
+This site is designed to help you figure out the answers to your questions.
 And for anything you're still unsure about your college registrar's office is there to help!

 What to do now...